 Size tests accept units such as k, M, and G. Prefix the value with + for larger than or - for smaller than the threshold.

-7. Search the local filesystem root when the path is unknown and avoid crossing into other mounted filesystems.
+7. Search the local root filesystem when the parent path is unknown.

 /etc/shadow

-8. Refresh the indexed path database before relying on locate for recent filesystem changes.
+8. Refresh the indexed path database before relying on locate for recent changes.

 $ sudo updatedb

-9. Use locate for a fast name lookup when the database is available.
+9. Use locate for a database-backed name lookup.

 $ locate report-2024.txt